 Long-term care facilities should separate residents who are COVID-19 positive from residents who do not have COVID-19 or who have an unknown COVID-19 status.
 Whenever possible, residents with COVID-19 should be placed in a private room or in a room with another confirmed COVID-19 positive individual, with the door closed, unless the room is part of a physically separate, isolation unit in the facility or there is a serious safety concern.
 These residents should not share a bathroom with others who are not COVID-19 positive.
-Facilities could consider designating an entire unit within the facility, with dedicated staff, to care for residents with COVID-19 infection.
-Dedicated means staff are assigned to only care for these residents during their shifts.
-In some cases, it may be most appropriate to isolate positive residents in place.
+In many cases, it may be most appropriate to isolate positive residents in place.
 Residents with COVID-19 may be released from isolation after five days from symptom onset, if afebrile for at least 24 hours, any symptoms have improved and they have a negative viral test collected on day 5 or later or, if asymptomatic, after five days from specimen collection date of the positive COVID-19 test and have a negative viral test collected on day 5 or later.
 These residents must wear a mask around others through day 10.

-Updated Admissions and Quarantine Policies
+Updated Admissions Policies